dask/dask/docs/source/best-practices.rst

 There are a few things you can do to address this:

 -   Build smaller graphs.
-You can do this by ...
+You can do this by:

     -  **Increasing your chunk size:**  If you have a 1000 GB of data and are using 10 MB chunks, then you have 100,000 partitions.
 Every operation on such